Today, I want to talk about an interesting "trend" that was brought to my attention recently.

 There is plenty of reason to believe the super-rich know something that the rest of us don't.
 After all, many of them reached their successful positions of status and influence through diligent and intelligent work.
 I considered the things they might know that we don't:

 Because global business and international politics are so closely intertwined, the billionaire set may be able to assess a global threat before it reaches our shores.
-They may know threats that our media largely ignores until it's too late.
+They may know threats that our media largely ignore until it's too late.

 In fact, I saw an article in TIME recently that might bear out the kind of threats billionaires are privy to.
 It was written by Mikhail Gorbachev, former leader of the Soviet Union.
 His memo warned of the dangers of nuclear proliferation, and noted that it "looks as if the world is preparing for war."
 He was mainly commenting on U.S.-Russian relations, the two nations who hold over 90% of the world's nuclear arsenal.